 Aromatherapy: A Complete Guide to the Healing Art: Clary sage eases muscle and nervous tension, pain, menstrual cramps, PMS, and menopausal problems.
 In skin and hair care, this essential oil is especially useful for mature skin and hair, acne-prone skin, inflammation, and dandruff.
 Emotionally, the oil helps relieve stress-related conditions and depression, especially if it's related to hormones.

 The Complete Book of Essential Oils and Aromatherapy: Use clary sage to help relieve menstrual problems and cramps, PMS, menopausal problems and hot flashes, memory problems, insomnia, nervousness, depression, anxiety, stress, and muscle aches, pain, fatigue, or spasm.

-The Encyclopedia of Essential Oils (updated edition): In skin care, use clary sage for acne, boils, dandruff, hair loss, inflamed conditions, oily skin and hair, ulcers, and wrinkles.
+The Encyclopedia of Essential Oils (updated edition): In skin care, use clary sage to help relieve acne, boils, dandruff, hair loss, inflamed conditions, oily skin and hair, and wrinkles.
 The essential oil may also help reduce high blood pressure, reduce muscle aches and pains, and relieve asthma, throat infections, indigestion, flatulence, menstrual pain, depression, migraine, nervous tension, and stress-related conditions.

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine, clary sage strengthens depleted Qi-energy and circulates stuck Qi-energy.
 Use the oil to relieve PMS tension, menstrual pain, muscle stiffness and spasm, headache, migraine, and tired, aching legs.
 The oil can both strengthen and circulate Lung Qi.
 Psychologically, the essential oil creates a balance between stimulation and relaxation.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, clary sage calms the mind, promotes relaxation and mild euphoria, and promotes emotional stability and renewal.
 Physically, the essential oil restores hypotonic/weak conditions and relaxes hypertonic/tense conditions.
 In Traditional Chinese Medicine, the essential function of the oil is to nourish the Blood and Yin, descend the Yang, and calm the Shen.
 Suggested essential oil blends with clary sage: